alex0rpi/Chat-WebApp/README.md

 # Chat-WebApp 💻🖥

 This project is a web chat that uses SocketIO to allow communication between connected users.
-Tha app uses ReactJS with Vite for the frontend and NodeJS with Express for the backend.
+The app uses ReactJS with Vite for the frontend and NodeJS with Express for the backend.
 All backed with a Mysql database.

 ## Personal notes 📝🙍🏻‍♂️